CentroEPiaggio/unipi-grasp-datasets/README.md

 1. Download the [file]() containing all bag files and uncompress it in the `data` folder.

-2. Type `roslaunch scenario1 playExperiment.launch experiment_name:=FILENAME`.
+2. Type `roslaunch scenario1 playExperiment.launch experiment_name:=NAME`.
 This already loads the parameters used during the experiment.

 #### How to synchronize the recorded data for later use